Search continues for suspect, 15, who shot father of 3 at party he wasn't invited to

-OAK HILL, Fla. - A search continued Tuesday for a 15-year-old boy who shot a 48-year-old man in the neck early Sunday after being asked to leave a party to which he was not invited, the Volusia County Sheriff's Office said.
+OAK HILL, Fla. - A 15-year-old boy who police said shot a 48-year-old man in the neck early Sunday after being asked to leave a party to which he had not been invited to has turned himself in.

 Investigators said Joel Tatro had organized a small bonfire party at his Oak Hill home for his three teenage sons and their friends when, shortly after 1 a.m., James Powell and three of his friends arrived at the home uninvited.